James Gleeson: Work

-Gleeson's later works incorporate the human form less and less in its entirety.
-The human form was then represented in his landscapes by suggestions, an arm, a hand or merely an eye.
+Gleeson worked with Robert Klippel in his early years.
+In 1944 Gleeson created Millet-influenced work The sower referencing Jean-François Millet's 1850 painting of the same title.
+Rather than showing a landscape with a conglomerate main figure, Gleeson presents an daliesque mindscape.
+Gleeson's later work featured the male nude, as a gay artist he was a rarity in the middle of the twentieth century.
+His work had homoerotic suggestions and was not as sexualised as his contemporary, the gay artist, Tom of Finland.

+Since the 1970s Gleeson generally made large scale paintings in that have been described as inscape genre.
+The works outwardly resemble rocky seascapes turning into strange biomorphic forms.
+Gleeson's phantasmagoria referred to the artists mindscape and sometimes a self-portrait would pop out from the morass of muscular male nudes and weird forms under a stormy sky.

 In the late 1970s, Gleeson interviewed 98 Australian artists in their studios, about their work being acquired by the National Gallery.
-The informal conversations explore how works were made and then acquired.
-Gleeson was a visiting curator of Australian art at the time of the interviews, and then chairman of the Gallery's Acquisitions Committee from 1974 to 1975.
-The interviews were commissioned by the Gallery's director, James Mollison, in order to collect more information for the Gallery's Research Library collection.
-The original tapes, transcripts, photographs and digitised recordings are held by the Gallery's Library.
+Gleeson was considered 'softer' than most Australian newspaper art critics, although his dossiers of significant Australian artist proved to be more discriminating.

 In 2008, the James Gleeson Oral History Collection's significance was recognised by it being inscribed into the UNESCO Australian Memory of the World Register.
 The inscription was announced at the program's conference, Communities and Memories: A Global Perspective in Canberra.

 His retrospective in 2004–2005, Beyond the Screen of Sight, included 120 paintings and was exhibited in Melbourne and Canberra.
 The Art Gallery of New South Wales exhibited Gleeson's drawings for paintings in 2003 and The Ubu diptych in 2005 to celebrate Gleeson's 90th birthday.
 The Ubu diptych is regarded as one of his greatest.